Mon – Sun: 24/7 Plumbing

 Grease Trap Sign

 Foul odours indicate excess grease from inadequate cleaning.
 Slow drains or water pooling points to blockages from trap leaks.
-Visible grease in fixtures shows the trap is not functioning properly.
+Visible grease in fixtures shows the trap is not functioning correctly.
 Leaks around pipes or lids need sealing.

 Thorough, regular inspections and prompt maintenance keep traps working effectively.
 Comprehensive cleanings and repairs can resolve minor issues.
 However, recurring or major problems likely need professional plumbers.